Mixed Incontinence Treatment in Sarasota, FL

 Mixed incontinence is one of the most common forms of urinary incontinence that women face.
 It is a combination of urge incontinence and stress incontinence.
 Left untreated, the symptoms of this disorder can greatly disrupt a person’s everyday life.

-Dr. Daniel Kaplon provides comprehensive testing and treatment for mixed urinary incontinence at his office in Sarasota.
-Learn more about mixed urinary incontinence and call (941) 917-5400 to schedule your appointment with Dr. Kaplon today.
+If you are experiencing symptoms of mixed urinary incontinence, contact board-certified urologist Dr. Daniel Kaplon to discuss the comprehensive testing and treatment available at our urology clinic in Sarasota, FL.
+To learn more about mixed urinary incontinence, please call (941) 917-5400 and schedule your consultation with Dr. Daniel Kaplon today.

 Mixed Incontinence Symptoms